What is the best size crate for a German shepherd puppy?

 Why, oh why, would they put the directions on how to open the crate INSIDE the crate?

 Honestly, though, they’re not the only brand that does this, but it’s still annoying.

 - Kennels & Houses: Crate & kennel training is vital for dog safety & comfort.
-We provide traditional travel carriers, wire training & exercise kennels, play pens, barn-style dog houses & more
+We provide dog products like traditional travel dog crates, wire training & exercise dog kennels, play pens, barn-style dog houses & more

 5. LUCKUP Heavy Duty Dog Crate Review

 I promised you heavy-duty option for super strong pups, and this is it.
 I actually went back and forth between this and another model by ITORI.